trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

    curl http://localhost:10732/p2p/points/info
    ```

-   where `10732` is the port on which the DAL node serves RPC calls.
+   where `10732` is the default port on which the DAL node serves RPC calls.
-   The default port is 10732, but you can override it with the `--rpc-addr` argument.
+   You can override it with the `--rpc-addr` argument.

    The response lists the network connections that the DAL node has, as in this example: